Before You Arrive

 Pick Up Your Badge

 The first thing you should do after arriving at Moscone West is pick up your badge, if it hasn’t already been sent to you in the mail.
-You can pick up your badge starting on Wednesday, January 16 at 3:00 PM.
 Remember, 3,000 other attendees also have to pick up their badge and materials.
 Leave yourself plenty of time to walk to the Convention Center from your hotel and get your badge and/or materials so that you don’t miss any sessions.

 Finding Your Way

-All sessions take place in the Moscone West building, which is just a short walk from the official Symposium hotels.
+All sessions take place in the Moscone West building.
 Review the hotel walking map (to be posted closer to Meeting) to become familiar with the area and plan your route.
 As an extra safety precaution, please be sure to tuck your badge into your coat or bag when outside of the building.

 Forget to pack something?
 There are a number of shopping options just a short walk from Moscone West.
 Stop by Target or Bloomingdale’s to pick up any last-minute necessities.